Frequently Asked Questions

 General Program Questions:

 What is a Graduate "Certificate" in Conflict Management and Resolution?

 A graduate certificate is a post-baccalaureate program that specializes your undergraduate degree or graduate degree (either taken concurrently or before) in the field of conflict management and resolution (CMR).
 UNCW's CMR program has a domestic 'track' and an international 'track' and can thus complement both undergraduate and graduate degrees in political science, business, social work, sociology, psychology, public administration, international relations, etc.

 Is there a Master's Degree in CMR?

-The Department of Public and International Affairs is excited to announce that the Masters of Arts in Conflict Management and Resolution is available as of the beginning in the Spring of 2013!
-Applications are now being accepted through the Graduate School.
+The Department of Public and International Affairs introduced the Master of Arts in Conflict Management and Resolution in the Spring of 2013!
+Applications are being accepted through the Graduate School.

-What if I want to take pursue Master's Degree during or after I am registered for the Certificate?
+What if I want to pursue a Master's Degree during or after I am registered for the Certificate?